Skip to content

 $ python answer_questions.py

 You can find the result trace file in the specified path.
 The default location is ./dumps/traces/answer_questions_<the timestamp>.pkl.
-You can then visualize the traces using the script:
+You can visualize the trace file using the method you want.

 Resuming from a Previous Trace